SCP: Spherical-Coordinate-based Learned Point Cloud Compression: Experiments

 \subsubsection{Metrics}

 We evaluate point cloud compression methods across two dimensions: rate and distortion.
 The rate is measured in bits per point (bpp), which is the quotient of the bitstream length and the number of points.
 For distortion, we employ the most frequently used three metrics: point-to-point PSNR (D1 PSNR), point-to-plane PSNR (D2 PSNR)~\cite{d2psnr}, and Chamfer distance (CD).
-These metrics are adopted in the former methods, such as EHEM~\cite{ehem} and OctAttention~\cite{octattention}, so it is efficient to compare SCP with the former methods on these metrics.
+These metrics are adopted in the former methods, such as EHEM~\cite{ehem} and OctAttention~\cite{octattention}, making them convenient to compare with former methods.
 We also employ BD-Rate~\cite{bdrate} to illustrate our experimental results clearly.
-Following EHEM~\cite{ehem} and \cite{muscle}, we set the peak value of PSNR to 59.70 for KITTI and 30000 for Ford.
+Following EHEM~\cite{ehem} and \cite{muscle}, we set the peak value of PSNR to 59.70 for SemanticKITTI and 30000 for Ford.